He and his family had dreamed of his major league moment. Amid a pandemic, he reached it alone.

 ‘You put in the work’

 The trick is a lot of phone calls, a lot of FaceTime, filling free moments with each other.
-Under the coronavirus health protocols for 2020, Finnegan goes straight from the field to his hotel by Nationals Park.
-Rules are even stricter on the road.
+Under the coronavirus health protocols for the 2020 season, Finnegan goes straight from the field to his hotel by Nationals Park.
+The rules are even stricter on the road.
 He bats away the loneliness by always calling home.

-He and Rachel often laugh about the distance between the minors and majors.
-A while back, in Tucson, Arizona, workouts were followed by team meals at Golden Corral.
+He and Rachel often laugh about the distance between the minors and the majors.
+A while back, in Tucson, workouts were followed by team meals at Golden Corral.
 Finnegan was bound for winter ball in Mexico, where he wished the A’s would see the potential in his right arm.
 But now he tells her about the fancy rooms, the salmon or steak in his to-go box, the buses with air conditioning and well-padded seats.

 “We always go back and forth,” Rachel said of Kyle crediting her for making this possible.
-“But I say, like, ‘You did it, this is your dream.
+“But I say, like: ‘You did it; this is your dream.
 You put in the work.’ ”

 That’s why, before his July 25 debut, Rachel worked on a surprise, gatheringshort video messages from family, friends, former coaches and teammates.
-They came from West Islip, Long Island, Willy’s hometown; from Texas State University, Finnegan’s college; from old buddies ready to tell an embarrassing story or two.
-So when Finnegan got back to his room that night, when he put his dinner on the counter, when it seemed like he’d go to bed with a full inbox and not much else, Rachel sent him a Zoom link.
+They came from West Islip, N.Y., Willy’s hometown; from Texas State University, Finnegan’s college; from old buddies ready to tell an embarrassing story or two.
+So when Finnegan got back to his room that night, when he put his dinner on the counter, when it seemed like he would go to bed with a full inbox and not much else, Rachel sent him a Zoom link.

 He logged on and they were all smiling back at him.
 The montage played, everyone offering praise, and Finnegan was nearly sobbing by the end.
 He already couldn’t wait for them to see him pitch next year.